 We value our rights of way network as they are an important part of our heritage.
 Torbay has a beautiful coastline and stunning countryside and the public rights of way network allows people to enjoy these areas, many of which are away from busy roads.
 In urban areas the public rights of way can provide shorter routes to retail areas or areas of employment thereby encouraging the use of more sustainable forms of transport.

-We are responsible for managing and maintaining the rights of way network.
-We inspect all public rights of way on an annual basis.
-We will take action to ensure that the public rights of way network is both safe and easy to use.
-We encourage the public to inform them of any maintenance issues that they identify when enjoying the network.
+We are responsible for managing and maintaining the definitive map showing the rights of way network.
+We endeavour to inspect all public rights of way on an annual basis.
+We will take action by informing the landowner of any issues which we observe, or are made aware of, to ensure that the public rights of way network is both safe, and easy to use.
+We encourage the public to report any maintenance issues identified when enjoying the network.

 Types of Public Right of Way